atul-atul/atul-atul.github.io/docs/_posts/2024-09-19-Thoughts-In-Progress-2.md

   - thoughts
   - thoughts-in-progress
 categories:
-  - "books"
+  - reading
 ---
-In the [Thoughts-In-Progress](https://atul-atul.github.io/tags/#thoughts-in-progress) posts, I write about ideas some of which I may not be fully convinced of yet.
+In the [Thoughts-In-Progress](/tags/#thoughts-in-progress) posts, I write about ideas some of which I may not be fully convinced of yet.
 Or about which I have not made up my mind yet- this way or that.
 Like Work In Progress, these thoughts are not done yet.

 I used to read Naushad Forbes' newspaper articles when I was in college.
 He is a co-chairman of Forbes Marshall- one of the prominent industries in Pune/ India.
 He has a Ph.D. from and taught at Stanford.
 He wrote about industry, economics, etc. and I understood some of it.
 I did not then understand much what other industrialists wrote.
 Third, he wrote regularly in the papers available in my library- thus was accessible.
 Maybe other people wrote regularly in pink papers.
 Occasionally when I read those papers I did not understand much of what was written.
 [Does anyone?](https://www.youtube.com/watch?v=KgUemV4brDU&ab_channel=BBCStudios)